-The Group's borrowings were refinanced in May 2013 with the Group's existing bankers, Lloyds Bank plc, resulting in a new £19.7 million facility expiring in 2018.
-Half of this loan will be repaid evenly over five years with the balance at maturity.
+The Group's borrowings disclosed in these financial statements were refinanced in May 2013 with the Group's existing bankers, Lloyds Bank plc, resulting in a new £19.7 million facility expiring in May 2018.
+Half of this loan was repaid evenly over five years with the balance at maturity.
 The multi-currency loan was denominated £6 million in Sterling and €16 million in Euros.

-The Group incurred £0.5 million in fees in arranging these loans, which will be amortised over the life of the loans.
+The Group incurred £0.5 million in fees in arranging these loans, which was amortised over the life of the loans.
 The bank loans in the financial statements are stated net of these finance arrangement fees.